Happy New Year to all of our beloved clients, friends and family! What are some of your New Years Resolutions for 2017?

 2. For the environment

-According to Greenpeace, raising animals for food generates as much greenhouse gas emissions than all cars, trucks, planes and trains in the world combined!
+According to Greenpeace, raising animals for food generates as much greenhouse gas emissions as all cars, trucks, planes and trains in the world combined!
 Factory farms all over the world cram hundreds of animals into large areas of soiled pasture that emit not only carbon dioxide, but also more potent gases of methane and nitrous oxide, all of which has a direct impact on global warming.
 In addition, 75% of agriculture land is devoted to raising animals and cattle enterprises are responsible for up to 80% of Amazon deforestation.
 Once we add more plants and alternative proteins to our diets, we may begin to heal the planet, and in turn heal ourselves!
+Which brings us to the last point…

 3. For your health